Mabell Ogilvy, Countess of Airlie: Life

 On 19 January 1886, Mabell Gore married an army officer, David Ogilvy, 11th Earl of Airlie, at St George's, Hanover Square, becoming the Countess of Airlie.
 They had six children.

 On the outbreak of the Second Boer War in 1899, Lord Airlie went with his regiment, the 12th Royal Lancers, to South Africa, where he was killed in action at the Battle of Diamond Hill in 1900.
 After the end of the war in 1902, Lady Airlie paid a visit to South Africa.

 Following her husband's death, Lady Airlie began to manage Cortachy Castle in Angus on behalf of her eldest son, David, the new earl, who was then only six years old.
-After opening the Dundee Sanatorium for Consumptives (i.e. for the treatment of tuberculosis), which had been built on a site gifted by her late husband shortly before his death on 1900, she was on 26 September 1902 presented with the Freedom of the City of Dundee.
+After opening the Dundee Sanatorium for Consumptives (i.e. for the treatment of tuberculosis), which had been built on a site gifted by her late husband shortly before his death in 1900, she was on 26 September 1902 presented with the Freedom of the City of Dundee.

 In December 1901, she became a Lady of the Bedchamber to her old friend, the Princess of Wales (as Princess May had become).
 On the accession of King George V in 1910, Lady Airlie was retained at court as a Lady of the Bedchamber to the-now Queen Mary.